-GLOBE 446.
-International Issues and Challenges in Sustainable Development.
+GLOBE 446: International Issues and Challenges in Sustainable Development

 (Cross-listed with AGRON, INTST).
 Cr.
+3. F.S.

-4. S. Prereg: 3-credit biology course, Sophomore or higher classification, permission of Instructor
+Prereq: 3-credit biology course, Sophomore or higher classification, permission of Instructor

-Mullen.
-Interdisciplinary study and analysis of agricultural, biophysical, environmental, sociological, economical, political, and historical factors affecting sustainable development of communities and countries from art and science perspectives.
-International field experience with foreign language training required.
+Interdisciplinary study and analysis of agricultural systems, sustainable management, and impact on plants and animal biodiversity.
+International field experience in evaluating different agricultural systems and impact on biodiversity may be required.
 A program fee is charged to students for international study abroad.
-Meets International Perspectives Requirement.

-GLOBE 490.
-Independent Study.
+GLOBE 490: Independent Study

-Cr.
-1-4.
-Repeatable.
-F.S.SS.
 Prereq: Permission of the instructor and approval by the Global Resource Systems Faculty Coordinator

 Independent study on topics of special interest to the student.
 Comprehensive report required.
 Intended primarily for juniors and seniors.
-A maximum of 4 credits may be used for degree requirements.
+A maximum of 9 credits of all (university-wide) 490 courses may be used for degree requirements.

-GLOBE 490A.
-Independent Study: General.
+GLOBE 490A: Independent Study: General

-Cr.
-1-4.
-Repeatable.
-F.S.SS.
 Prereq: Permission of the instructor and approval by the Global Resource Systems Faculty Coordinator

 Independent study on topics of special interest to the student.
 Comprehensive report required.
 Intended primarily for juniors and seniors.
-A maximum of 4 credits may be used for degree requirements.
+A maximum of 9 credits of all (university-wide) 490 courses may be used for degree requirements.

-GLOBE 490E.
-Independent Study: Entrepreneurship.
+GLOBE 490E: Independent Study: Entrepreneurship

-Cr.
-1-4.
-Repeatable.
-F.S.SS.
-Prereg: Permission of the instructor and approval by the Global Resource Systems Faculty Coordinator
+Prereq: Permission of the instructor and approval by the Global Resource Systems Faculty Coordinator

 Independent study on topics of special interest to the student.
 Comprehensive report required.
 Intended primarily for juniors and seniors.
-A maximum of 4 credits may be used for degree requirements.
+A maximum of 9 credits of all (university-wide)490 courses may be used for degree requirements.

-GLOBE 490H.
-Independent Study: Honors.
+GLOBE 490H: Independent Study: Honors

-Cr.
-1-4.
-Repeatable.
-F.S.SS.
-Prereg: Permission of the instructor and approval by the Global Resource Systems Faculty Coordinator
+Prereq: Permission of the instructor and approval by the Global Resource Systems Faculty Coordinator

 Independent study on topics of special interest to the student.
 Comprehensive report required.
 Intended primarily for juniors and seniors.
-A maximum of 4 credits may be used for degree requirements.
+A maximum of 9 credits of all (university-wide) 490 courses may be used for degree requirements.

-GLOBE 490Z.
-Independent Study: Service Learning.
+GLOBE 490Z: Independent Study: Service Learning

-Cr.
-1-4.
-Repeatable.
-F.S.SS.
 Prereq: Permission of the instructor and approval by the Global Resource Systems Faculty Coordinator

 Independent study on topics of special interest to the student.
 Comprehensive report required.
 Intended primarily for juniors and seniors.
-A maximum of 4 credits may be used for degree requirements.
+Assessed service-learning component.
+A maximum of 9 credits of all (university-wide) 490 courses may be used for degree requirements.

-GLOBE 494.
-Service Learning.
+GLOBE 494: Service Learning

 Cr. arr.
 F.S.SS.

 Prereq: Permission of instructor.

 Selected projects that result in outcomes benefiting a non-lowa State University entity while instilling a professional ethics and accomplishing student learning goals.
 Course expenses paid by student.
+Assessed service-learning component.

-GLOBE 494A.
-Service Learning: International.
+GLOBE 494A: Service Learning: International

 Cr. arr.
 Repeatable, maximum of 12 credits.
 F.S.SS.

-Prereq: Permission of instructor
+Prereq: Permission of instructor.

 Selected projects that result in outcomes benefiting a non-lowa State University entity while instilling a professional ethics and accomplishing student learning goals.
 Course expenses paid by student.
+Assessed service-learning component.

-GLOBE 494B.
-Service Learning: Domestic.
+GLOBE 494B: Service Learning: Domestic

 Cr. arr.
 Repeatable, maximum of 12 credits.
 F.S.SS.

 Prereq: Permission of instructor.

 Selected projects that result in outcomes benefiting a non-lowa State University entity while instilling a professional ethics and accomplishing student learning goals.
 Course expenses paid by student.
+Assessed service-learning component.

-GLOBE 495.
-Global Resource Systems Study Abroad Course Preparation.
+GLOBE 495: Global Resource Systems Study Abroad Course Preparation

 (1-0) Cr.
 1. Repeatable.
 F.S.

-Prereq: Permission of instructor Global resource systems topics will include the agricultural industries, climate, crops, culture, economics, food, geography, government, history, livestock, marketing, natural resources, public policies, soils, and preparation for travel to locations to be visited.
-Students enrolled in this course intend to register for Globe 496 or 497 the following term.
+Prereq: Permission of instructor

+Global resource systems topics will include the agricultural industries, climate, crops, culture, economics, food, geography, government, history, livestock, marketing, natural resources, public policies, soils, and preparation for travel to locations to be visited.
+Students enrolled in this course intend to register for Globe 494A, 496 or 497 the following term.

-GLOBE 496.
-Global Resource Systems Study Abroad.
+GLOBE 496: Global Resource Systems Study Abroad